Gozala/gozala.github.com/_posts/mozilla/2012-10-19-Recent-changes-in-SDK.md

 compatibility in a visible future, we still would like to encourage authoring new add-ons in idiamatic style this will make your code a lot more portable!

+This new layout is currently on the Master branch and is scheduled to be released on December 11 as version 1.12.

 [sdk repo]:https://github.com/mozilla/addon-sdk
 [SDK in Firefox]:https://github.com/mozilla/addon-sdk/wiki/JEP%20SDK%20in%20Firefox